 Annual Membership dues are $25 per person.
 Dues are used to purchase plants and other materials needed for Friendship Garden and to pay for miscellaneous expenses as voted upon by the members (e.g. auction item donations, Holiday Party ham, etc.) Our club accounts are typically provided for review at each meeting.

-To check next meeting date and location, please see preliminary planning schedule, below.
-(If this web page data appears to be out-of-date, feel free to call or email one of the officers listed further below.)
-We also sometimes provide information in the Garden Oaks Gazette.
+Note: If this web page data appears to be out-of-date, feel free to call or email one of the officers listed below.
+We also sometimes provide additional information in the Garden Oaks Gazette.